microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_inherited_state.html.markdown

 # azuredevops_workitemtrackingprocess_inherited_state

-Manages inherited states for a work item type.
+Manage a state inherited from an inherited work item type.

-Inherited states are predefined states that exist in all work item types (e.g., "New", "Active", "Closed").
-This resource allows you to hide inherited states.

-~> **Note:** When the resource is deleted, the state remains in Azure DevOps.
-Inherited states cannot be deleted from Azure DevOps.
+~> **Note:** When the resource is deleted, the state is reverted to default inherited state.

-~> **Note:** Only states with `customizationType` of `system` or `inherited` can be managed by this resource.
+~> **Note:** Only inherited states can be managed by this resource.
 Use `azuredevops_workitemtrackingprocess_state` to manage custom states.

 ## Example Usage